arun-guruswamy/workout-networking/intellij/README.md

 Task list:
-- Dynamic State (bundles etc)
+- Dynamic State (bundles etc) - the filitered feed in the main activity is the only one we need this for now
-- Persistent State (FireStore)
-- Following profiles functionality/ Screen (follow requests, accepting followers, )
-- authentication
+- Persistent State (FireStore) - error when retrieving the feed from the database, uses the general workout to string instead of the specfic workout ones
+- maybe some state stuff with the the workout screen (buttons and fields staying if inputted before the workout type is selected)